certusone/kb/source/validator_ha.rst

 However, if the hardware or datacenter does fail in a catastropic way, you will be down for an extended period of time until you have got replacement hardware in place and re-synced.
-While acceptable for low-stakes validators, most commercial validator operation won't be able to accept this risk.
+While acceptable for low-stakes validators, most commercial validator operations won't be able to accept this risk.
 Even redundant power and networking setups have a non-zero chance of failure, in fact, most systems aren't fully isolated and failures often tend to be correlated.